SamNewmanSanders/Computer-Builder/README.md

 Once the program worked building all the components only took a couple hours.
 Highest level component I made was an ALU with registers thing (?) that used a multiplexer to choose between user inputs, the adder and can increment numbers, add etc.
+If I continue this project in the future I would like to add tri state logic to avoid huge multiplexers.

 **SCREENSHOTS OF THE LAYOUTS CAN BE FOUND IN THE SCREENSHOTS FOLDER**